 This policy will be implemented through the cooperative efforts of Administration, faculty, coaches/moderators, parents/guardians, students, alumni, and community representatives.
-CCHS Parent Group, a group that meets on a regular basis, addresses substance abuse issues and makes recommendations to the Principal regarding abuse prevention and intervention strategies.

 Anonymous drug and alcohol surveys may be administered to students.
 Among the possible surveys are the American Drug and Alcohol Survey; the Pennsylvania Youth Survey )PAYS, the Sports and Drugs Survey (University of Pittsburgh), CCHS Parent Group surveys; and a comprehensive Drug and Alcohol Survey.
 Violations of the Substance Abuse Policy may result in the following consequences: